Buying a Mid Drive Ebike: Features That Matter for Power, Control, and Ride Quality

 Feature | Mid Drive Motor | Hub Drive Motor |

-Power Location | Center of bike | On front or back wheel |
+Motor Location | Center of the bike (near pedals) | Inside front or rear wheel hub |

 Mid drive ebikes offer better control, more power, and longer rides.
 They work great for serious riders and tough trails.